 Whenever approval is obtained to receive specialized services from a non-network provider, the care will be provided at no additional cost to the member.
 If our network does not have a provider or center with the expertise the member requires, we will authorize care out of network.

-Aetna Better Health of New Jersey will arrange for the provision of dental services to members with developmental disabilities as well members with behavioral health needs.
+Aetna Better Health of New Jersey will arrange for the provision of dental services to members with developmental disabilities as well members Behavioral Health needs.
+At a minimum, dental services coverage will provide: